12121-2121230/CMOSBatteryFix/README.md

 * Dual-Boot Fix: Forces Windows to treat the hardware clock as UTC (Fixes Linux/Windows time mismatch). * Single Instance Lock: Uses a system-level handle to ensure only one copy runs at a time.
 *  ## 🚀 How to Use
 1. Ensure Python is installed.
-2. Save the code below as time_sync.pyw.
+2.Download time_sync.pyw.
 3. Double-click the file.
+[Only once]
 4. Click "Yes" on the Windows Admin prompt.
 5. That’s it.
 The script is now running and scheduled to start every time you turn on your computer.
 *  ## 🛑 How to Remove